canorve/GALFITools/docs/Ellipse.md

 * In order for the program to detect the components, they must share the same center (x,y).

+* For the sub option, some odd variations in surface brightness can be seen along radius for some components (see gaussian 6 in example 3).
+    This is due to differences between q, pa and q, pa of the subcomponent.

 ## Examples

 See the examples below for an elliptical galaxy that was fitted